2025 Women's AHF Cup

 The 2025 Women's AHF Cup was the fifth edition of the Women's AHF Cup, the quadrennial field hockey qualification tournament for the Women's Hockey Asia Cup organized by the Asian Hockey Federation.
 It was held alongside the men's tournament at the GBK Hockey Field in Jakarta, Indonesia from 18 to 27 April 2025.
-This marked the second time Indonesia will host the tournament.
+This marked the second time Indonesia hosting the tournament.

 Singapore won the tournament for the first time by defeating Chinese Taipei 3–2 in a shoot-out after the match finished 1–1.
 As the top two teams they secured qualification for the 2025 Women's Asia Cup.

 Preliminary round

 All times are local (UTC+7).